tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/next-auth.md

 }
 ```

-> Don't worry the you can update the username and password after you log in.
+> After logging in, you can update the username and password

 ### Update Tina Backend